Ex-Coos Bay cop convicted on 20 child sex abuse counts

 Kristin Edmunson, communications director with agency, confirmed Rogers was convicted on all the counts.

 Before his arrest, Rogers had been a police officer in Coos Bay for 22 years.
-He was terminated shortly after his arrest.
+His employment was terminated shortly after his arrest.